northeastern-rc/rc-public-documentation/docs/source/gpus/gpujobsubmission.md

 python -c 'import tensorflow as tf; print("True" if tf.config.list_physical_devices("GPU") else "False")'
 ::::

-If CUDA is detected by PyTorch, you should see the result, `True`.
+If CUDA is detected by Tensorflow, you should see the result, `True`.

 ::::{note}
 Ignore the `Warning` messages that get generated after executing the above commands.